PNBHS NEWS

 Jake Bailey Presentation

-Picture of Gerard Atkin
+Picture of Gerry Atkin

 Jake Bailey Presentation

-by Gerard Atkin - Thursday, 26 May 2016, 4:37 PM
+by Gerry Atkin - Thursday, 26 May 2016, 4:37 PM

 Today 130 young men had the opportunity to hear former Christchurch Boys’ High School Head Prefect, Jake Bailey, present at the Convention Centre in Palmerston North.
 Jake was speaking as part of the ‘Icons’ speaker series sponsored by the Rotary Club of Palmerston North.
 Jake rose to prominence in late 2015 when he courageously presented the Head Prefects address at the Christchurch Boys’ High School Prizegiving from his wheelchair, having been diagnosed with Burkitt’s non-Hodgkin’s lymphoma a week earlier.
 The video of Jake’s speech has subsequently been viewed more than 15 million times and he made headlines around the world.
 Jake is now in remission and living on the Gold Coast in Australia.